MATER LAKES ACADEMY

 Students who arrive on campus before classes begin or stay after classes end must continue to abide by all school rules.
 Middle school students arriving early and high school students staying late may only wait in the cafeterias or library and may not loiter in the hallways due to school still being in session.

 Students that require waiting for an extended period of time after school for parent pickup are not allowed to loiter anywhere other than the front parking lot.
 Students involved in athletics or school-sponsored extracurricular activities may remain on campus after school only if accompanied by their coach, teacher, or activity sponsor.
 Students not involved in afterschool activities, athletics, or extracurricular activities are not allowed to loiter within the school building, basketball courts, or fields once they have been dismissed for the day.
 Unsupervised usage of school facilities before or after school is not permitted.
 Middle school students arriving early may not use or loiter in the middle school basketball courts or fields for any reason.
+There is no direct student supervision for students once all classes are dismissed.

 All students are required to be at the location designated by their class or lunch schedule at all times.
 A student who attends a non-assigned class or is found in any other non-assigned location on-campus (i.e. basketball court, library, cafeterias, etc.) without the permission of the teacher in that class or location and their assigned teacher, for any reason, will be considered as “cutting class” and will be subject to progressive disciplinary measures.